HERBS AND MASSAGE: A NATURAL COMBINATION

 POST-MASSAGE HERBAL TEA

-Mix equal parts of each of the following dried herbs together in
+Mix equal parts of each of the following dried herbs together in a jar.

 Dandelion (Taraxacum officinale)